Jewish Toronto Campus Life

 York University is located a 20 minutes drive west of the “up north” Orthodox community, and 35 minutes northwest of the “down south” community.
 The York Hillel, located within the Student Centre, boasts a spacious, well-stocked Beit Midrash, where most shiurim and programs take place, as do daily Mincha and frequent Lunch and Learn opportunities.
 There is a dairy restaurant under the COR’s supervision, Kosher Country Style, located on campus.
 In addition to offering a major or minor in Jewish studies, York’s Bachelor’s of Education in both secular and Judaic studies allows students to study for a year at the Hebrew University in Jerusalem.

 The University of Toronto stretches across numerous city blocks in downtown Toronto.
 U of T’s beautiful Hillel building hosts shiurim and visiting guest speakers, offers students a selection of sefarim to take advantage of, and usually has a daily Mincha.
 There are daily Mincha minyanim at Mount Sinai hospital, near both U of T and Ryerson University and in a building next to the Hillel at Ryerson, located near the Eaton Centre.
 Currently Hillel at Ryerson is renting space right next to campus, and when Rabbi Greenberg is downtown he always brings lunch for students to enjoy in addition to the weekly Torah he provides.
-Other than dinner, which students from both U of T and Ryerson can buy at the U of T Hillel (or recieve for free when attending an OU-JLIC shiur), there is no kosher food on either campus, but OU-JLIC and Hillel often provide lunch and snacks, and Mt.
+Other than dinner, which students from both U of T and Ryerson can buy at the U of T Hillel (or receive for free when attending an OU-JLIC shiur), there is no kosher food on either campus, but OU-JLIC and Hillel often provide lunch and snacks, and Mt.
 Sinai’s cafeteria sells kosher food as well.
+Kosher dinners at Hillel during the school year and Dr. Laffa in heart of the Metropolitan University